psychopy/psychopy/docs/source/online/status.rst

     , :darkred:`Not supported`, XLSX
   **Flow and Logic**,,
     :ref:`Code <code>`, :darkgreen:`Built-in`, Insert snippets of programming code\, which can be automatically translated from Python to JavaScript
     :ref:`Loops <loops>`, :darkgreen:`Built-in`, Loops allow randomization and importing condition files.
-Try it out via `e2e_conditions <https://gitlab.pavlovia.org/tpronk/e2e_conditions>`_
     :ref:`Staircases <loops>`, :darkorange:`Prototype`, Adapt aspects of a trial based on earlier responses of a participant.
-Try out a "Just Noticeable Difference" staircase via  `staircase-demo <https://gitlab.pavlovia.org/lpxrh6/staircase-demo>`_ or a "Method-of-Adjustment" via `method-of-adjustment <https://gitlab.pavlovia.org/lpxrh6/method-of-adjustment>`_
+Try out a "Just Noticeable Difference" staircase via  `staircase-demo <https://pavlovia.org/demos/staircase-demo/>`_
     :ref:`Multistair <loops>`, :darkorange:`Prototype`, Interleave several basic staircases.
 This is currently possible through interleaving basic stair prototype (note that in this prototype the staircase list is randomly shuffled each time).
-You can try a `pavlovia demo <https://run.pavlovia.org/lpxrh6/interleaved-staircase/>`_ and associated `gitlab project <https://gitlab.pavlovia.org/lpxrh6/interleaved-staircase>`_
+You can try a `pavlovia demo <https://pavlovia.org/demos/interleaved-staircase>`_
-    :ref:`QUEST staircases <loops>`, :darkorange:`Prototype`, This is currently supported via `jsQUEST <https://github.com/kurokida/jsQUEST>`_ you can `try a demo <https://run.pavlovia.org/tpronk/demo_jsquest/>`_ and access the `gitlab project <https://gitlab.pavlovia.org/tpronk/demo_jsquest>`_ to build on for your own research
+    :ref:`QUEST staircases <loops>`, :darkgreen:`Prototype`, This is currently supported via `jsQUEST <https://github.com/kurokida/jsQUEST>`_ you can `try a demo <https://run.pavlovia.org/tpronk/demo_jsquest/>`_ and access the `gitlab project <https://gitlab.pavlovia.org/tpronk/demo_jsquest>`_ to build on for your own research
   **External Tools**,,
-    Any Tool, :darkgreen:`Built-in`, General instructions are at :ref:`Recruiting participants and connecting with online services <recruitingOnline>`
     AMT, :darkgreen:`Built-in`, Amazon Mechanical Turk.
 See instructions in this `forum post <https://discourse.psychopy.org/t/how-to-use-mturk-for-recruiting/8486/7>`_
     Prolific, :darkgreen:`Built-in`, See instructions at :ref:`Recruiting with Prolific <prolificIntegration>` Qualtrics, :darkgreen:`Built-in`, There are many guides available for integrating Qualtrics on our `forum <https://discourse.psychopy.org/search?q=qualtrics>`_